RajaMuneerBaigal/Git_Demo/README.md

 ## git diff filename
 -shows the difference between past content in the file and current file if you have removed any lines or add new ones.

+## git diff branchname
+-Shows the difference in files between current branch you are in and the branch you mentioned

 ## git restore filename
 -to restore a deleted file